Piyushiitk24/CS661_Course_Project/README.md

 ### Step 3: Work on Your Module
 -   Make changes **only** within your assigned module's folder (e.g., `Module_Piyush_Ravi/` or `Module_Ananya_Arpita/Celeb_news/`).
 -   For Flask modules, manage dependencies using a virtual environment *inside your module folder* (see Presentation Setup below for details).
-Update your module's `requirements.txt` if you add packages.
+Update your module's `requirements.txt` if you add packages (`pip freeze > requirements.txt`).
 -   **Do NOT modify other team members' module folders or the React Homepage code unless coordinated.**

 ### Step 4: Save and Share Your Work